Table Of Contents_

-WHY WE LIKE IT: Features a cradle that charges the headphones and gets up to 20 hours of continuous use, a suite of audio drivers that reduce distortion and a padded ear design that is extremely comfortable.
+WHY WE LIKE IT: Features a cradle that charges the headphones and gets up to 20 hours of continuous use, a suite of audio drivers that reduce distortion, and a padded ear design that is extremely comfortable.
 This is a great product for those fearful of distorted audio signals during TV watching, particularly during action movies.

 Award: Most Connection Options

-WHY WE LIKE IT: Features a bevy of connection options, including optical, RCA, USB and aux, and a long-lasting battery that gets around 30 hours of use on a single charge.
+WHY WE LIKE IT: Features a bevy of connection options, including optical, RCA, USB, and aux, and a long-lasting battery that gets around 30 hours of use on a single charge.
 This is just a fantastic product if you are looking for something versatile with a variety of connections, particularly if you have an older television.

-Also, these headphones have a flexible use because they can be used with any Bluetooth transmitting devices such as your PC or smartphone, thanks to the Audikast’s Bluetooth Class I technology.
-So the recommended use of these headphones include; with a Bluetooth enabled TV/DVD with RCA or AUX audio output, a Bluetooth enabled PC or PS4 with audio out, or a Bluetooth enabled AV receiver and other audio devices.
-The built-in lithium battery gets a lot of use before needing to be charged, around 30 hours, and the qualcomm chipset ensures minimal audio lag during use.
+Also, these headphones have a flexible use because they can be used with any Bluetooth transmitting device such as your PC or smartphone, thanks to Audikast’s Bluetooth Class I technology.
+So the recommended use of these headphones includes; a Bluetooth-enabled TV/DVD with RCA or AUX audio output, a Bluetooth-enabled PC or PS4 with audio out, or a Bluetooth-enabled AV receiver and other audio devices.
+So apart from watching TV, this is also ideally a gaming headset, and although it does not feature surround sound, it is pretty good at external noise-canceling.
+The built-in lithium battery gets a lot of use before needing to be charged, around 30 hours, and the Qualcomm chipset ensures minimal audio lag during use.

 Award: Most Volume

-WHY WE LIKE IT: Boasts customized volume controls that get louder than other picks on this list, up to 30 percent in some cases, with audio drivers that minimize audio delay and a two year warranty, once the product is registered.
+WHY WE LIKE IT: Boasts customized volume controls that get louder than other picks on this list, up to 30 percent in some cases, with audio drivers that minimize audio delay and a two-year warranty, once the product is registered.
 This is a great set of headphones for those hard of hearing.

 These Avantree HT280 Wireless Headphones feature a suite of advanced volume controls, that get 30 percent louder than the other picks on this list.
-Note that these headphones are only for use with RF wireless devices and not compatible with Bluetooth devices.
+Note that these headphones are only for use with RF wireless devices and are not compatible with Bluetooth devices.
 Although, the Avantree Oasis Plus transmitter has a bypass feature that enables sharing of TV audio with an external speaker and Bluetooth headphones.
 The product also boasts a suite of audio drivers that work together to deliver minimal audio delay that is noticeable by the human ear.
 And even though the audio controls don’t have a left/right balance, the audio quality is still something to smile about.
-The company also throws in a two year warranty, which is nice, once the product is registered.
+The company also throws in a two-year warranty, which is nice, once the product is registered.